q-viper/q-viper.github.io/_posts/2020-08-14-gesture-based-visually-writing-system-adding-virtual-animation-new-mode-and-new-vui.md

 run_system(avg_frames=30)
 ```

-To make it work from left and right side, i have added new ROI on left.
+To make it work from left and right side, I have added new ROI on left.
 * When there is more than 50 contour points detected then one of move/draw is chosen.
 * We are dividing the box of move/draw on 2 equal parts, left part for moving cursor and right for draw mode.
 * Then we re assigned `vui`, else the color dropdown will be visible whenever we draw.
-* Also i have made few modifications inside each condition of `erase`, to save the drawn image.
+* Also I have made few modifications inside each condition of `erase`, to save the drawn image.

-The output of above code should look like below. <b> Note that i have disabled some modes to make it fast and easier to show demo.
+The output of above code should look like below. <b> Note that I have disabled some modes to make it fast and easier to show demo.
 Because my room was having frequent light change due to rainy day and blackout.</b>

 ### Final Result
 <figure>